Gut Development and Homeostasis

 Our experimental approach combines live tissue imaging (in vivo and ex vivo) with genetic, pharmacological and force perturbations and theoretical modelling.

-We are currently looking for postdocs and PhD students, with a strong background in cell & developmental biology.
+We welcome applications from prospective postdoc and PhD candidates, with a strong background in cell & developmental biology.

 Postdoc candidates should send their application including CV, and statement of motivation and research interests to denis.krndija[at]univ-tlse3.fr